Last Updated on September 5, 2023 by andrewtk

 Side-Hustle/Full-Time Blogger SEO/Keyword Research Tools Costs: $360 to $4,800 per year

 If I were you, I would invest in a high-quality blogging course.

-Sure, you can learn a lot from searching all over the internet, but if you want to get out the gates quickly…
+Sure, you can learn a lot from searching on the internet, because there are some great blogs about blogging, but if you want to get out the gates quickly…

 …and start making money before most new bloggers do, you should give this some thought.

 Be careful though, there's a lot of garbage being touted in this space!

 Side-Hustle/Full-Time Blogger Training Course Costs: $200 to $2,000